 The City of Troy can advocate for common goals in the region by sharing its findings, plans, and studies with other communities.
-Given Troy's willingness to develop new and innovative ways to develop solutions and provide a high quality of life for its residents, Troy has developed resources that would be helpful in other area communities.
-The City can set an example for others to follow, and develop consensus on important issues like the environment and transportation.
+The City can be a model community, and develop consensus on important issues like the environment and transportation.